-Understanding the realities which surround these three terms will make very obvious what Jesus is saying here.
-And, as promised in our earlier discussion of the Trinity, we will also come to a much deeper understanding of its real operational mechanism.
+Understanding the realities which surround these three terms will make very obvious what Jesus is conveying here.
+And, as promised in our earlier discussion of the Trinity, we will also come to a much better understanding of its real operational mechanism.

 And additionally, the realities flowing out of the Divine Trinity will also introduce us to the greater complexities of our own nature.
 So, let’s begin with the concepts of Influence and Control.

 Let’s start with a simple and familiar question which brings sharp clarity to the issues of Influence and Control.
 The question is this: Which is better - to be a big fish in a little pond, or a little fish in a big pond?
 Most people quickly choose, Big fish - little pond.
 But, why?

 People typically gravitate toward this option because they instinctively understand that they would have more control over their immediate reality in a big fish - little pond situation.
 And, in fact, this need for circumstantial control is a universal motive which moves all of us on the most basic level.